rotki/rotki/docs/api.rst

 .. http:patch:: /api/(version)/snapshots/(timestamp)

-   Doing either a PATCH on this endpoint will update the snapshot of the specified timestamp with the provided payload.
+   Doing a PATCH on this endpoint will replace the snapshot at the specified timestamp with the provided payload.

    **Example Request**: